bhagyashriyogeshpatil/flavor-fusion/README.md

 ### Setting up your local environment

 1. Create Virtual environment on your computer or use gitpod built in virtual environment feature.
 2. Create .env file.
-Place in inside flavor-fusionfolder.
+Place in inside flavor-fusion folder.
 It needs to contain the variables from step 9.
 - DATABASE_URL can be obtained for PostgreSQL from Code Institute.
 - SECRET_KEY - is the django secret key can be generated here.
 - CLOUDINARY_URL - is API key to your cloudinary account.